-Sign up for a new account, make a deposit and Monkey Knife Fight give you up to $500 in bonus cash.
-The maximum bonus amount and percentage match rate is based upon the size of your first deposit as follows:
+Sign up for a new account, make a deposit and Monkey Knife Fight give you up to $50 in bonus cash.
+The maximum bonus amount is matched to the size of your first deposit.

-For example, a $20 deposit will get you $20 extra while a deposit of $50 to $250 will get you an extra $50.
-If you deposit $250 or more, the match rate drops to 20% but you’ll get more money overall.
-For example, a deposit of $500 will get you an extra $100.
+For example, a $20 deposit will get you $20 extra while a deposit of $50 will get you an extra $50.

 Note that the bonus money is offered as site credit only.
 You can use the bonus funds to buy into real money contests, but you cannot withdraw the bonus money itself.